OpenVoiceOS/community-docs/docs/architecture.md

 # OpenVoiceOS Architecture
 **This section can be a bit technical, but is included for reference.** It is not necessary to read this section for day-to-day usage of OVOS.

 OVOS is a collection of modular services that work together to provide a seamless, private, open source voice assistant.
-Every OVOS service runs individually and interacts with the other avaliable services.

 The suggested way to start OVOS is with systemd service files.
-Most of the supported images run these services as a normal `user` instead of system wide.
+Most of the images run these services as a normal `user` instead of system wide.
 If you get an error when using the system files, try using it as a system service.

 **NOTE** The `ovos.service` is just a wrapper to control the other OVOS services.
 It is used here as an example showing `--user` vs `system`.